 Gonzalez first got involved with M4MM when she began working with their Vice President of Latinx Outreach Rani Soto on engaging communities.
 She has since become their General Counsel.
 In that position, she has helped teach three educational boot camps for aspiring cannabis entrepreneurs in Trenton, Camden, and Newark.
 They wanted to go to municipalities where the criminalization of cannabis hit the hardest.

-“I want you to walk into a room with lawyer and investors and know what they’re asking to do and what signing and obligations,” Gonzalez told the classes.
+“I want you to walk into a room with a lawyer and investors and know what they’re asking to do and what signing and obligations,” Gonzalez told the classes.

 The party with better lawyers is always going to have advantages.
 Because the legal costs are very high, getting a lawyer is a barrier to entry itself.

 Cannabis entrepreneurs need the information to succeed, or their wings will be clips from the beginning, Gonzalez explained.
 She said that despite being legal, CBD and hemp cause just as many headaches due to fluctuations in regulations.

 Gonzalez noted cannabis law is multi-faceted since it touches on health issues, economics, the rights of minorities, and civil rights.
-Unfortunately, the NJ cannabis industry and the industry at large consists mostly of white men who are the entrepreneurs and filling the C-suites.
+Unfortunately, the NJ cannabis industry and the industry at large consists mostly of white men filling the C-suites.

 M4MM is well represented in New Jersey.
 Leo Bridgewater serves as their Director of Veteran’s Outreach.